laravel-enso/tables/README.md

 - user customizable column visibility
 - configurable action buttons
 - beautiful tag rendering for boolean flags
-- custom data rendering support
+- custom data rendering support via render functions
+- full customization via the use of slots for your columns
-- auto-hide based on screen width.
+- smart resizing & auto-hide based on screen width.
 Data is still accessible under an optional child row
+- tooltips for columns
 - front-end translations for labels and even data
 - configurable, on-the-fly view modes: compact, striped, bordered, hover and left / center / right data alignment
 - preferences/state save for each table in the browser's localStorage